On the Gromov width of polygon spaces: Abstract

 For generic $r=(r_1,\ldots,r_n) \in \R^n_+$ the space $\M(r)$ of $n$--gons in $\R^3$ with edges of lengths $r$ is a smooth, symplectic manifold.
 We investigate its Gromov width and prove that the expression

-is the Gromov width of all (smooth) $5$--gons spaces and of $6$--gons spaces, under some condition on $r \in \R^6_+$.
+is the Gromov width of all (smooth) $5$--gon spaces and of $6$--gon spaces, under some condition on $r \in \R^6_+$.
 The same formula constitutes a lower bound for all (smooth) spaces of $6$--gons.
-Moreover, we prove that the Gromov width of $\M(r)$ is given by the above expression when $\M(r)$ is symplectomorphic to $\C\P^{n-3}$, for any $n$.
+Moreover, we prove that the Gromov width of $\M(r)$ is given by the above expression when $\M(r)$ is symplectomorphic to $\C\P^{n-3}$, for any $n \geq 4$.